 17 Sep 6 practical tips for scientific translation

-Do never invent nor create new words for your scientific translation.
-English language may be a tricky source – specially in the science field; always double check and pay careful attention because it is possible that you use non-existing terms in your mother tongue – and that would be a scientific translation mistake, of course.
+Never invent or create new words for your scientific translation.
+The English language can be a tricky, especially in the field of science; always double check and pay careful attention to this because you might be using terms that don’t exist in your native language and this, of course, would be a scientific translation mistake.

-In English, decimals are represented with a point (3.0, 232.56, 912.091…), but in many other languages it changes into a comma.
-Open your eyes in your scientific translation as it might cause an important misunderstanding.
-Conversion units are also subject to mistake.
-Amounts of money, doses of medicines, statistics and more.
+In English, decimals are represented with a point (3.0, 232.56, 912.091), but in many other languages this becomes a comma.
+Be very careful with your scientific translations as this might lead to a serious misunderstanding.
+Conversion units are also subject to mistakes, such as amounts of money, doses of medicines, statistics and more.
 This can all change which can in turn lead to catastrophes.

-Unnecessary long sentences and a complex syntax only cause misunderstandings.
-Be the clearest as possible for your reader.
+Unnecessarily long sentences and complex syntax only lead to misunderstandings.
+Be as clear as possible with your reader.
 A scientific translation must be concise, precise and accurate.
 Clear and short sentences are the key when doing a scientific translation.

-You may not bet for it, but conditional tense is one of the most common mistakes in scientific translation.
-Words such as may, might, can, could, should or shall are the trickiest ones because hints are subject to completely change the meaning of the sentence.
+You may not realise it, but the conditional tense is one of the most common mistakes in scientific translation.
+Words such as may, might, can, could, should or shall are the trickiest because nuances can completely change the meaning of the sentence.
 You should think carefully about any conditional tenses and what probability you want to express.
 A drastic, unequivocal or conclusive statement might offer a slightly different point of view.

-Any translation must pay attention to false friends, but it is more important – for sure – in those fields related to health.
-Scientific translation may focus on researching, testing… or even human lives.
-So do not confuse information avoiding unnecessary risks.
+Any translation must pay attention to false friends, but this is obviously even more important in fields related to health.
+Scientific translation may focus on research, testing or even human lives.
+So do not confuse information and avoid taking unnecessary risks.